 For Joint Pain

 A doctor may recommend nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen and naproxen, to decrease joint pain and stiffness, and ease muscle aches.
 Disease-modifying antirheumatic drugs (DMARDs), such as hydroxychloroquine or methotrexate, may be prescribed for people to help relieve rashes, fatigue and joint pain.
 If the muscles, nerves, kidneys or lungs are affected, a doctor may recommend corticosteroids or stronger DMARDs, such as azathioprine or cyclophosphamide.

 A doctor may prescribe antifungal tablets or lozenges to treat this type of infection.

 For Vaginal Dryness

 Water-based vaginal lubricants (K-Y Jelly, Astroglide, Replens, Luvena) can ease vaginal dryness and painful intercourse.
-Estrogen creams or other preparations may be helpful for women who have vaginal dryness due to reduced estrogen levels related to menopause.
+Estrogen creams or other preparations may be helpful for post-menopausal women who have vaginal dryness due to reduced estrogen levels.

-Taking a proactive role in treatment, called self-management, is one of the best ways to help manage the symptoms of Sjögren’s syndrome.
+Taking a proactive role in treatment, called self-management, is one of the best ways to help manage the symptoms of Sjögren’s.